Cruciate ligament rupture dog

-Ruptures of the anterior cruciate ligament are very common in dogs.
+Anterior cruciate ligament tears are very common in dogs.
 Since it is often difficult for dog owners to judge which treatment method is the right one, we are happy to share our experiences here.

 Hello, my name is veterinarian Susanne Arndt

-I am the owner & medical director of doc4pets group
+I am the owner & medical director of the doc4pets group

-Cruciate ligament tear dog: Unlike in humans, where the cause is usually athletic, this is rarely the case in dogs.
-Since some dogs are prone to cruciate ligament tears due to their constitution and animals stand and walk differently than humans anyway, surgical techniques from human medicine should not simply be transferred to dogs.
-Unfortunately, it is inevitable that dogs with torn or ruptured anterior cruciate ligaments end up on the operating table.
+Cruciate ligament rupture in dogs: Unlike in humans, where the cause is usually of a sporting nature, this is rarely the case in dogs.
+Since some dogs are prone to cruciate ligament tears due to their constitution and animals stand and walk differently than humans, surgical techniques from human medicine should not simply be transferred to dogs.
+Unfortunately, it is inevitable that dogs with torn or torn anterior cruciate ligaments end up on the operating table.
 On this page we want to give you answers to questions like:

-• How bad is a cruciate ligament tear in a dog?
+• How bad is a torn cruciate ligament in a dog?

-• How much does cruciate ligament surgery cost in dogs?
+• How much does cruciate ligament surgery on a dog cost?

-• How long does it take for dog to walk again after cruciate ligament rupture?
+• How long does it take for a dog to be able to walk again after a cruciate ligament tear?

-• How do I recognize a cruciate ligament tear in my dog?
+• How do I recognize a torn cruciate ligament in my dog?

-• What should I do if my dog has a torn cruciate ligament?
+• What should I do if my dog tears his cruciate ligament?

-• Can a cruciate ligament tear in a dog heal on its own?
+• Can a torn cruciate ligament in a dog heal on its own?

 01